Masuzu/GBFPokerBot/README.md

 # GBFPokerBot

-The  best-established undetectable poker bot and for the game Grandblue Fantasy to help people tired with mindless grinding the casino 24/7.
+The  best-established and undetectable poker bot and for the game Grandblue Fantasy to help people tired with mindless grinding the casino 24/7.
 Joing the fray on https://gbtools.azurewebsites.net/PokerBot/en/Home

 Current version patch notes [2.10.0](https://gbtools.azurewebsites.net/SarasaBot/en/Home/PatchNotes#2-10-0)